 Nevertheless, officials green lit the case.
 Several executives from PokerStars, FullTilt and Absolute Poker were charged with violating the UIGEA, in addition to several people associated with participating payment processors and a bank executive.
 Federal lawyers also brought forth a companion civil suit, seeking $3 billion in assets.

 The government ostensibly brought the civil lawsuit in an attempt to siphon money from the involved online gambling outlets.
 The awards ask was about $3 billion.

 But on July 31, 2012, Feds dismissed the civil case against Absolute Poker, PokerStaes and FullTilt “with prejudice.”
 It just so happened that PokerStars also bought FullTilt.
 At the time of the dismissal, up through the writing of this article, neither company has admitted wrong doing as part of the settlement.

 Despite the agreement, officials are still pursing the criminal case against various online gambling entities.
 Also at the time of this writing, the U.S. attorney’s office is still in control of several online poker sites that operated in the United States.

 Do you run an online gaming operation?
 Do you need a lawyer?
-If you answered yes to both those questions, get in touch with Kelly Warner Law today.
+If you answered yes to both those questions, get in touch with RM Warner Law today.
 We focus on all things Internet law-related and can help with any questions or issues you may have about online gambling law.